vuduchiieu/audio_toolkit/README.md

-# 🎧 audio toolkit – Flutter Plugin for Screen Capture with System Audio & Microphone Recording + Speech-to-Text Transcription
+# 🎧 AUDIO TOOLKIT – Flutter Plugin for Screen Capture & Audio Recording with Transcription

 > 📦 A Flutter plugin for **macOS 13+** to record **system audio**, **microphone**, and **transcribe voice to text** using built-in speech recognition.